dreamonkey/responsive-image-plugin/README.md

 All conversion, resolution switching and art direction options apply with the same API as if they were used on an `<img>` tag.

-To keep the same GUI both in development and production mode you should add a fallback `background-image` CSS rule (usually with the same value as `responsive-bg` attribute) which conditionally target the element when the loader is not applied.
+To keep the same GUI both in development and production mode you should add a fallback `background-image` CSS rule (usually with the same value as `responsive-bg` attribute) which conditionally target the element when the plugin is not applied.
 A `data-responsive-bg` attribute is added to every enhanced element for this reason.

 ```css
 .enhanced-bg-div:not([data-responsive-bg]) {